 After the course students have knowledge about

-- well-being and the two continua-model of mental health
+- Ethical issues and the importance of compassion in mental healthcare

 After the course students are able to